Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 If you choose to do a cake smash session after 1 year, it’s important to adjust expectations.

-Instead of expecting a full “smash,” the session may look more like:
+Instead of expecting a full “smash,” your session may look more like:

 quick interactions